Tanti Auguri! April 21st is Rome’s birthday!

 Rome’s birthday is also not some modern guesswork.
 The Ancient Romans were absolutely convinced that Rome was founded on April 21st, 753 B.C.
 The day was also important in the Roman calendar because it was dedicated to Pales, goddess of the shepherds.

 On April 21st, all the city museums are free- so that is a good place to start.
 That means even the Colosseum waives the entrance fee!
+(But these days you need to book ahead so it is impossible to wander by and pop in if you did not reserve online).

 But the big show is on the weekend, when a massive parade (complete with gladiators) will kick off at Circo Massimo, march past the Colosseum, and up Via dei Fori Imperiali, past the Vittoriano, before looping down towards where it all began at Circo Massimo.